stemcell treatment ALS neural cells

 Diagnosing ALS

 Classic symptoms of ALS occur in about 65% of all cases and affect both the upper and lower motor neurons.
 Classical ALS can be classified as bulbar-onset or spinal-onset (limb-onset) ALS disease.
-The classification of ALS is unique as the diagnosis of PLS (Primary lateral sclerosis) affects only the upper motor neurons in the arms and legs while PMA (progressive muscular atrophy) affects the lower motor neurons only.
-Other variations of ALS include Respiratory-onset ALS, fail leg syndrome (leg amyotrophic diplegia,) flail arm syndrome (brachial amyotrophic diplegia) and isolated bulbar ALS.
-Current clinical applications offer a better prognosis for Primary lateral sclerosis than classic ALS due to its slower rate of progress, which results in less functional decline.
-Males are more likely to develop young-onset ALS while juvenile ALS is much more likely to be heredity in nature than adult-onset ALS.
+The classification of ALS is unique as the diagnosis of PLS (Primary lateral sclerosis) affects only the upper motor neurons in the arms and legs.
+In contrast, PMA (progressive muscular atrophy) only affects the lower motor neurons.
+Other variations of ALS include Respiratory-onset ALS, fail leg syndrome (leg amyotrophic diplegia,) flail arm syndrome (brachial amyotrophic diplegia), and isolated bulbar ALS.
+Current clinical applications offer a better prognosis for Primary lateral sclerosis than classic ALS due to its slower rate of progress, which results in less functional decline and opens avenues for stem cell-based treatment.
+Males are more likely to develop young-onset ALS, while juvenile ALS is much more likely to be heredity in nature than adult-onset ALS.

-ALS or Lou Gehrig’s disease is a very aggressive neurological-degenerative disease that impacts the nerve cells within the brain and the spinal cord.
-In particular, ALS refers to the degeneration of the motor neurons that reach out from the brain towards the spinal cord and then towards the muscles.
-ALS will cause the motor neurons, cell signaling and neurotransmitters to eventually die and with it, the capability of the brain to instigate and manage the voluntary muscle movements similar to Parkinson’s Disease and MS. This will eventually result in total paralyzation for the patient during the late stage of the illness.[2]
+ALS, or Lou Gehrig’s disease, is a very aggressive neurological-degenerative disease that impacts the treatment of ALS and requires innovative approaches like stem cell-based therapy. nerve cells within the brain and the spinal cord.
+In particular, ALS refers to the degeneration of the motor neurons that reach out from the brain towards the spinal cord and the muscles.
+ALS will cause the motor neurons to degenerate, which may be mitigated through cell therapy in amyotrophic lateral lateral sclerosis.
+Cell signaling and neurotransmitters are often the first to die in a process known as cell apoptosis.
+With it, the capability of the brain to instigate and manage voluntary muscle movements similar to Parkinson’s Disease and MS. This will eventually result in total paralyzation for the patient during the late stage of the illness.[2]

 Signs and Symptoms of ALS

 Due to the rapid degeneration of the upper and lower motor neurons, Neurodegenerative diseases such as ALS usually cause muscle atrophy, neuropathic pain, muscle spasticity, frequent muscle cramps, or spasms throughout the body.
-The symptoms are often mistaken for other conditions such as peripheral neuropathy and over time patients with ALS lose the ability to control voluntary movements, bowel function, respiratory failure and the use of extraocular muscles that are responsible for the movement of the eyes.
-ALS isn’t considered to be an example of autoimmune disease, although some medical researchers believe that it may be, partly due to a seemingly disorganized immune response and oxidative stress.
+The symptoms are often mistaken for other conditions, such as peripheral neuropathy, but can also resemble those related to cell types affected in amyotrophic lateral sclerosis.
+Over time, patients with ALS lose the ability to control voluntary movements, bowel function, respiratory failure, and the use of extraocular muscles that are responsible for the movement of the eyes.
+ALS isn’t considered to be an An example of an autoimmune disease that may be treated with cell-based therapy is multiple sclerosis, which shares some similarities with ALS..
+However, some stem cell researchers believe it may be partly due to a disorganized immune response and oxidative stress.

-Along with physical degeneration, patients with ALS also suffer from behavioral or cognitive dysfunctions, which often get misdiagnosed as frontotemporal dementia.
+Along with physical degeneration, patients with ALS also suffer from behavioral or cognitive dysfunctions, which often get misdiagnosed as frontotemporal dementia, complicating the approach to therapies like mesenchymal stem cell transplantation.
 Some common symptoms include Repeat gestures or phrases, loss of inhibition, apathy, language problems, and verbal memory loss.
 About 50% of patients with bulbar-onset ALS experience depression and extreme emotional states where they laugh or cry for no apparent reason.
-Nociceptive pain is another common symptom as patients report frequent muscle contractions in the cervical spine ( neck area), lower back pain, shoulder pain, or pressure in the stomach area.
+Nociceptive pain is another common symptom, as patients report frequent muscle contractions in the cervical spine ( neck area), lower back pain, shoulder pain, or pressure in the stomach area.

-Despite rapid progress in understanding the sides, the cause of ALS is relatively unknown but are generally attributed has hereditary (familial) or sporadic (environmental.)
-With advancements in molecular diagnostics, the genetic factors associated with ALS are better understood and more straightforward to diagnose than environmental factors.
-There is no single specific cause of environmental ALS, but research has proven that the neurodegenerative damage associated with ALS accumulates over long periods.
+Despite rapid progress in understanding the sides, the cause of ALS is relatively unknown but is generally attributed as hereditary (familial) or sporadic (environmental).
+With advancements in molecular diagnostics, the genetic factors associated with ALS are better understood, making the treatment of ALS more effective than relying solely on ecological factors.
+There is no single specific cause of environmental ALS, but research has proven that the neurodegenerative damage associated with rare movement disorders, ALS, accumulates over long periods.

 Chances of Getting ALS

 Scientific studies have shown that familial (hereditary) ALS accounts for less than 10% of all confirmed cases.
-Inherited ALS is either an X-linked dominant pattern or autosomal recessive pattern.
-Each parent carries one copy of the mutated gene, but often do not show any signs or symptoms of the condition.
-For this reason, autosomal recessive ALS is often misdiagnosed as environmental (sporadic) ALS.
-The most common markers for heredity ALS are C9orf72, SOD1, FUS, and TARDBP but there are over 20 genes that are linked to familial ALS and the only way to accurately identify genetic mutations are with DNA screenings.
+Inherited ALS is either an X-linked dominant pattern or an autosomal recessive pattern.
+Each parent carries one copy of the mutated gene but often shows no signs or symptoms.
+For this reason, autosomal recessive ALS is frequently misdiagnosed as environmental (sporadic) ALS.
+The most common markers for heredity ALS are C9orf72, SOD1, FUS, and TARDBP.
+Still, there are over 20 genes that are linked to familial ALS, and the only way to accurately identify genetic mutations is with DNA screenings.

 7 Stages of ALS